Claudication

 • What is the likely cause of my PAD/claudication?

-• What lifestyle changes do I need to make at home to help relieve my symptoms?
+• What lifestyle changes must I make at home to help relieve my symptoms?

 • Is it safe for me to exercise?
 How do I get started?